 Youtube is the second most used platform in the world, so it’s no surprise that chaos ensues when it’s not working for whatever reason.
-With an app that hosts billions of videos with thousands of watch hours per second constantly going through its servers, sometimes there will be problems with the app or servers, and let’s not forget Youtube’s habit of frequently updating the look of the platform and constantly breaking things.
-Aside from that, Google usually does a good job keeping YouTube running.
+With an app that hosts billions of videos with thousands of watch hours per second constantly going through its servers, sometimes it can have issues.

-If your YouTube app is not working on Android, we are here to provide you with the quickest solutions to the problems you may be facing and guide you on how to work out what’s really wrong so you can get back to watching cat videos! iOS users will want to check our guide for when YouTube stops working on iPhone instead.
+If your YouTube app is not working on Android, we’re going to look at a few reasons why. iOS users will want to check our guide for when YouTube stops working on iPhone instead.

 Check if your device is in airplane mode.
 This can sometimes be accidentally enabled and will prevent all internet-based apps from working correctly.
 See if the plane icon is lit up, and if it is, tap it to disable it.